 And unwittingly, when we do try to fix things for our teenagers, we can actually end up negatively affecting their self-esteem.
 “It disempowers your teenager and makes them feel incompetent,” Dr. Greenberg notes.

-There are small things you can do, though, to help your child lift himself up.
-At home, give your child the opportunity to do things she is good at.
-If she has a keen design sense, ask her to help rearrange the living room furniture, for instance.
+There are small things you can do, though, to help your child lift themself up.
+At home, give your child the opportunity to do things they are good at.
+If they have a keen design sense, ask them to help rearrange the living room furniture, for instance.
 Teens like to feel competent, Gilboa says.
-If your child is having a hard time socially at school, you can ask if he wants to join a youth group or try out a new summer camp.
-This gives him access to a different, wider net of people—which might be what your child needs to feel better about himself, Greenberg says.
+If your child is having a hard time socially at school, you can ask if they want to join a youth group or try out a new summer camp.
+This gives them access to a different, wider net of people—which might be what your child needs to feel better about themself, Greenberg says.

 It may help both you and your insecure teen to remember that everyone has insecurities.
 Even the most confident people hate the way their hair looks sometimes.
 It is part of everyone’s burden and journey in life to learn how to live with—and occasionally even cherish—these flaws.

 Though her daughter is “mostly over” her sensitive phase (“Thankfully,” Deborah says), she knows the process to self-acceptance is never easy for either parent or child.
 Possibly the best thing a parent can do during this time is offer an insecure teen some grace and sympathy.